Service-Design-Studio/1d-final-project-summer-2024-sds-2024-team-08/README.md

 7. Go to the "Users" tab and click on "ADD USER ACCOUNT".
 Make sure that "Built-in authentication" is checked.
 Enter the User name and Password.
 Click "Add"

 Now your PostgreSQL has been created within Google Cloud and is ready to receive data!

+## Features Experimentation Files
+* `MemorySaver.py` files for initial testing and integration of chat conversation history.
+* `GraphRScustom.py`, `Graphing with LLM.py` for testing relationship generation to graphing function.

 # Deployment
 ![Google Cloud](https://img.shields.io/badge/Google%20Cloud-4285F4?logo=google-cloud&logoColor=white)